How Long Do Side Effects of MRI Contrast Last? Symptoms Explained

 Rest is also beneficial for the first few hours after receiving contrast, as fatigue is a common temporary side effect.
 Most patients find that their energy levels return to normal within 6–12 hours as their bodies process and eliminate the contrast material.

-Hydration: Your Best Recovery Tool
+Hydration as the Best Recovery Tool

 Most radiologists recommend drinking an additional 2–3 glasses of water beyond your normal intake in the hours following your contrast-enhanced MRI.